NAHJ/2018-coding-track/src/pages/blog/2018-07-06-hello-javascript.md

 Here is an example of a statement in JavaScript.

-<iframe height="400px" width="100%" src="https://repl.it/@erikreyna/js-001?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe class="repl-embed" height="400px" width="100%" src="https://repl.it/@erikreyna/js-001?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 We'll get into what this all means in a second but what we are basically saying here is, hey, we have a, which equals 1, and b, which equals 2, now let's add them and store that total into c.